zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

     $x = 72;
     say $x.even; # No such method

-The role is mixed into our object stored inside the container, so as soon as we put a new value into the container, or fancy-pants `.even` method is gone, unless we mixin the role again.
+The role is mixed into our object stored inside the container, so as soon as we put a new value into the container, our fancy-pants `.even` method is gone, unless we mix in the role again.

 ## *Sub it in*